Ribbonness of a stable-ribbon surface-link, II. General case

-A {\it surface-link} is a closed oriented (possibly disconnected) surface $F$ embedded in the 4-space ${\mathbf R}^4$ by a smooth (or a piecewise-linear locally flat) embedding.
+This paper generalizes the previous result that a stably trivial surface-link is a trivial surface-link to the result that a stable-ribbon surface-link is a ribbon surface-link, \cite{K21}, \cite{K23}.
+A {\it surface-link} is a closed oriented (possibly disconnected) surface $F$ which is embedded in the 4-space ${\mathbf R}^4$ by a smooth embedding.
 When $F$ is connected, it is also called a {\it surface-knot}.
-When a (possibly disconnected) closed surface $\mathbf F$ is fixed, it is also called an $\mathbf F$-{\it link}.
-If $\mathbf F$ is the disjoint union of some copies of the 2-sphere $S^2$, then it is also called a 2-{\it link}.
-When $\mathbf F$ is connected, it is also called a {\it surface-knot}, and a 2-{\it knot} for ${\mathbf F}=S^2$.
-Two surface-links $F$ and $F'$ are {\it equivalent} by an {\it equivalence} $f$ if $F$ is sent to $F'$ orientation-preservingly by an orientation-preserving diffeomorphism (or piecewise-linear homeomorphism) $f:{\mathbf R}^4\to {\mathbf R}^4$.
-A {\it trivial } surface-link is a surface-link $F$ which is the boundary of the union of mutually disjoint handlebodies smoothly embedded in ${\mathbf R}^4$, where a handlebody is a 3-manifold which is a 3-ball, solid torus or a disk sum of some number of solid tori.
+When a fixed (possibly disconnected) closed surface $\mathbf F$ is smoothly embedded into ${\mathbf R}^4$, it is also called an $\mathbf F$-{\it link}.
+If $\mathbf F$ is the disjoint union of some copies of the 2-sphere $S^2$, then it is also called an $S^2$-{\it link}.
+When $\mathbf F$ is connected, it is also called an $\mathbf F$-{\it knot}, and an $S^2$-{\it knot} for ${\mathbf F}=S^2$.
+Two surface-links $F$ and $F'$ are {\it equivalent} by an {\it equivalence} $f$ if $f$ is an orientation-preserving diffeomorphism $f:{\mathbf R}^4\to {\mathbf R}^4$ sending $F$ to $F'$ that preserves orientation.
+A {\it trivial } surface-link is a surface-link $F$ which bounds disjoint handlebodies smoothly embedded in ${\mathbf R}^4$, where a handlebody is a 3-manifold which is a 3-ball, solid torus or a disk sum of some number of solid tori.
 A trivial surface-knot is also called an {\it unknotted } surface-knot.
 A trivial disconnected surface-link is also called an {\it unknotted-unlinked} surface-link.
 For any given closed oriented (possibly disconnected) surface ${\mathbf F}$, a trivial ${\mathbf F}$-link exists uniquely up to equivalences (see \cite{HoK}).
-A {\it ribbon} surface-link is a surface-link $F$ which is obtained from a trivial $n S^2$-link $O$ for some $n$ (where $n S^2$ denotes the disjoint union of $n$ copies of the 2-sphere $S^2$) by the surgery along an embedded 1-handle system (see \cite{K1}, \cite[II]{KSS}).
-A {\it stabilization} of a surface-link $F$ is a connected sum $\bar F= F\# _{k=1}^s T_k$ of $F$ and a system $T$ of trivial torus-knots $T_k\, (k=1,2,\dots,s)$.
-By granting $s=0$, we understand that a surface-link $F$ itself is a stabilization of $F$.
-The trivial torus-knot system $T$ is called the {\it stabilizer} with {\it stabilizer components} $T_k\, (k=1,2,...,s)$ on the stabilization $\bar F$ of $F$.
+A {\it ribbon} surface-link is a surface-link $F$ which is obtained from a trivial $n S^2$-link $O$ for some $n$ (where $n S^2$ denotes the disjoint union of $n$ copies of the 2-sphere $S^2$) by surgery along an embedded 1-handle system, \cite{KSS-2}, \cite{Yajima1}, \cite{Yajima2}, \cite{Yana}.
+This object is an old concept in surface-knot theory, but in recent years it is considered as a chord diagram which is a relaxed version of a virtual graph including a virtual knotoid in a plane diagram, \cite{Kauffman}, \cite{K15-1}, \cite{K15-2}, \cite{K17}, \cite{Satoh}, \cite{Turaev}.
+A {\it stabilization} of a surface-link $F$ is a connected sum $\bar F= F\# _{k=1}^s T_k$ of $F$ and a system of trivial torus-knots $T_k\, (k=1,2,\dots,s)$.
+By granting $s=0$, a surface-link $F$ itself is regarded as a stabilization of $F$.
+The trivial torus-knot system $T$ is called the {\it stabilizer} with {\it stabilizer components} $T_k\, (k=1,2,\dots,s)$ on the stabilization $\bar F$ of $F$.
 A {\it stable-ribbon} surface-link is a surface-link $F$ such that a stabilization $\bar F$ of $F$ is a ribbon surface-link.
+Every surface-link $F$ is equivalent to a stabilization of a surface-link $F_*$ with minimal total genus.
+This surface-link $F_*$ is called a {\it handle-irreducible summand} of $F$.
+The following result called {\it Stable-Ribbon Theorem} is our main theorem.